adamant/adamant.language.reference/tuples.md

     let t = new [1, "something"];

 Adamant has no primitive arrays.
-Generally collections are of `List<T>` or sometimes `Array<T>`.
+Generally collections are of type `List<T>` or sometimes `Array<T>`.
 Instead, square brackets are used for tuples.
 Though square brackets are still used for indexing into a collection.
 Here is the same declaration with the types annotated.

     let t: [int, string] = new [1, "something"];